A Survey on Diffusion Language Models: Paradigms of Diffusion Language Models

 \subsection{Hybrid AR-Diffusion Language Models}

 Hybrid AR-Diffusion models aim to strike a balance between the full parallelism of non-autoregressive models and the strong causal dependency modeling of autoregressive models.
 A prominent strategy for hybrid AR-diffusion modeling adopts a block-wise semi-autoregressive generation process.
 In this setting, the model generates blocks of tokens autoregressively, while the tokens within each block are generated in parallel using a diffusion-like iterative process.
-Early efforts such as SSD-LM~\cite{han2023ssd} pioneered hybrid approaches by a block-wise continuous diffusion process on simplex representations, AR-DIFFUSION~\cite{wu2023ar} illustrates a multi-level diffusion process and achieves semi-autoregressive by adjusting timestep according token position.
-Recent Representative model BD3-LM~\cite{arriolablock} further advances this direction on discrete models, demonstrating strong performance compared to pure AR and diffusion models.
+Early efforts such as SSD-LM~\cite{han2023ssd} pioneered hybrid approaches by a block-wise continuous diffusion process on simplex representations, AR-DIFFUSION~\cite{wu2023ar} illustrates a multi-level diffusion process and achieves semi-autoregressive generation by adjusting timestep according token position.
+Recent representative model BD3-LM~\cite{arriolablock} further advances this direction on discrete models, demonstrating strong performance compared to pure AR and diffusion models.
 CtrlDiff~\cite{huang2025ctrldiff} improves this paradigm by introducing dynamic block prediction techniques to enhance block-level efficiency and control.
+SDAR~\cite{cheng2025sdar} further strengthens this hybrid paradigm by converting a pretrained autoregressive model into a blockwise diffusion model through a lightweight adaptation stage.
+It preserves AR-level performance while enabling efficient parallel intra-block generation, achieving scalable speedups without sacrificing quality.

 The generation process in these models usually consists of two nested loops.
 In the outer loop, blocks of tokens are generated autoregressively, with each block conditioned on previously generated blocks.
 Within each block, the inner loop performs parallel token-wise generation through a diffusion-style iterative denoising process.
 In BD3-LM, the training objective is formalized as: